 The print shop provides laminating services on-site, as well as mail presort and bundling services for saturation mailings.
 Folding, inserting, tabbing, envelope sealing and labeling services make large mailings a breeze.
-Digital files preferred for labeling/mailing services, but pre-printed labels are also accepted.
+Digital files preferred for labeling/mailing to meet USPS requirements and to secure bulk mailing rates.